-- If you’re single, you must be in “exceptional circumstances” – for example, your relationship with your parents must have broken down (see below, “Showing ‘exceptional circumstances’ if you’re single”).
+- single, and able to explain why you are living independently, for example, your relationship with your parents has broken down (see: “Showing “exceptional circumstances” if you’re single” below), and

-- You must be undertaking, or be available for, full-time secondary or tertiary education, or approved full-time training or work-based learning.
-This must be leading to an NCEA 2 qualification or an equivalent or to a higher qualification.
-However, you may be exempted from this requirement in some cases – for example, if you’re sick or have a disability.
+You must be taking part in (or be available for) full-time secondary or tertiary education, or approved full-time training or work-based learning.
+This education or training must be leading to a qualification at the level of NCEA 2 or higher.

-If, because of sickness, injury or disability, you’re unable to regularly work more than 15 hours in “open” employment (that is, not in “sheltered” employment) and this is likely to last for at least two years, you’ll be able to get the Supported Living Payment.
-See “You’ve got a serious illness, injury or disability”.
+If, because of a health condition, you’re unable to regularly work more than 15 hours in “open” employment (that is, not in “sheltered” employment – see: “Key words”) and this is likely to last for at least two years, you’ll be able to get the Supported Living Payment (see: “You’ve got a serious illness, injury or disability”).

 Showing “exceptional circumstances” if you’re single